Axion-like Universal Gravitational Wave Interpretation of Pulsar Timing Array Data: Introduction

 \section{Introduction}

 Cosmological non-perturbative solitonic defects (e.g. oscillons, Q-balls, monopoles, strings) can readily arise in various theories due to unique extreme conditions of the early Universe~\cite{Vilenkin:2000jqa,Shnir:2018yzp}.
 Among the prominent mechanism leading to production of cosmological solitons are the Kibble-Zurek mechanism associated with symmetry breaking~\cite{Kibble:1976sj,Zurek:1985qw} or instabilities and fragmentation associated with self-interactions of quantum fields (e.g.~\cite{Amin:2011hj,Cotner:2019ykd}).

+A plethora of phenomena have been associated with such cosmological solitons.
+For example, fragmentation of real scalar fields into oscillons frequently appears in theories of inflation favored by observational data~\cite{Amin:2011hj,Lozanov:2017hjm}.
+Fragmentation of a complex scalar fields into Q-balls is a common feature of theories seeking to explain the observed baryon-antibaryon asymmetry of the Universe (see, e.g.,~\cite{Allahverdi:2012ju}).
+Furthermore, this has been also linked to formation of primordial black holes~\cite{Cotner:2016cvr,Cotner:2018vug,Cotner:2019ykd}.
 Formation of solitons is generically accompanied by production of stochastic gravitational wave (GW) background (e.g.~\cite{Lozanov:2019ylm,Caprini:2018mtu}).
 Aside prominent GW spectrum peak at frequencies associated with scales of non-linearities when solitons form, recently it was observed that soliton formation is expected to be accompanied by universal GW (UGW) background contributions at lower frequencies~\cite{Lozanov:2023aez,Lozanov:2023knf}.